dhellmann/pymotw-3/source/base64/index.rst

 .. {{{end}}}

-The base 16 functions work with the hexadecimal alphabet.
+The Base16 functions work with the hexadecimal alphabet.

 .. include:: base64_base16.py
     :literal: